mechafiki/large-scale-movie-recommender-systems-via-hadoop/README.md

 The project leverages the following components for distributed computing:

 - **Hadoop Distributed File System (HDFS):** HDFS is used for storing and managing large-scale datasets across a cluster of machines.
-The `data.txt` file can be stored in HDFS for efficient data processing.

 - **YARN (Yet Another Resource Negotiator):** YARN is the resource management framework in Hadoop.
 It allows for efficient allocation of computational resources across the cluster, enabling parallel processing of tasks.